ianjfrosst/Discount/tests/test.md

    1. Three, sir.
    1. Three!

-In the words of [this one guy, Steve] (https://en.wikipedia.org/wiki/Jaywick):
+In the words of [this one guy, Steve](https://en.wikipedia.org/wiki/Jaywick):

 > This is a quotation, with _no real importance whatsoever_ in its content.

 (Emphasis mine)

-#GitHub specific syntax
+## GitHub specific syntax

 - [ ] Be productive
 - [ ] Take over world